-The professionals you add can be people who have treated, supported or assessed your child recently, such as:
+Add professionals who have treated, supported or assessed your child recently, such as:

 - Educational psychologist.

 - Speech and language therapist, occupational therapist or physiotherapist.

 - Specialist teacher.

 - Specialist children's doctor (paediatrician).

 - Mental health nurses or doctors.

 - Social worker.

 If you can, include: